-We propose the following actions are implemented across Macquarie Park:
+We proposed the following actions are implemented across Macquarie Park Corridor:

-1.1 Extend trading hours of core night-time uses with temporary pop-ups near key interchanges after 5pm.

-1.2 Build on existing governance structures to develop a clear, strong and consistent senior leadership team with clearly defined roles to drive growth and provide a coordinated and collaborative vision for Macquarie Park's future based on the place strategy.

-1.3 Continue to engage the private sector in events and program development through initiatives such as the Venture café.

-1.4 Promote entrepreneurship and provide opportunities for smaller businesses to increase their exposure to anchor institutions through initiatives such as the MPID and Macquarie Park forum.

-1.5 Promote outwards links (leveraging the Hearing Hub and medical research facilities) including local, regional and international networks, including using Macquarie Park as a test bed to promote innovation and the trial of new technologies.

-1.6 Support business growth and inward investment through incentives to create live-work opportunities for entrepreneurs.
+- 1.1 Extend trading hours of core night-time uses with infrastructure to support temporary popups near key interchanges after 5pm. - 1.2 Design a fit-for-purpose future governance structure to drive growth and provide a coordinated and collaborative vision for Macquarie Park's future, based on the place strategy. - 1.3 Continue to engage the private sector and the local community actively in events and program development through initiatives such as the Venture cafe and the Macquarie University Incubator. - 1.4 Promote entrepreneurship and provide opportunities for smaller businesses to increase their exposure to anchor institutions through initiatives such as the CMPID and Macquarie Park forum. - 1.5 Promote outwards links (leveraging the Hearing Hub and medical research facilities) including local, regional and international networks, including using Macquarie Park as a test bed to promote innovation and the trial of new technologies. - 1.6 Support business growth and inward investment through incentives to create live-work opportunities for entrepreneurs.

-1.7 Develop a private sector funding strategy for investments within Macquarie Park.

-1.8 Work to intensify venture capital presence.

-1.9 Continue to fund for programmed public spaces and events and create places and spaces for community and worker interaction.

-1.10 Promote investment in digital infrastructure and technology across Macquarie Park to create a high-quality platform for innovative firms and strengthen the area's networking assets.

-1.11 Work with the private sector to deliver commercial floor space that provides curated, affordable and agile space for new and innovative enterprises.
+- 1.7 Develop a private sector funding strategy for investments within Macquarie Park. - 1.8 Work to intensify venture capital presence. - 1.9 Continue to fund for programmed public spaces and events and create places and spaces for community and worker interaction. - 1.10 Promote investment in digital infrastructure and technology across Macquarie Park to create a high-quality platform for innovative firms and strengthen the area's networking assets. - 1.11 Work with the private sector to deliver commercial floor space that provides curated, affordable and agile space for new and innovative enterprises.